About the Pediatric Fellowship Program

 Pediatric Fellowship Director

 The Pediatric Ophthalmology Fellowship is offered Duke Department of Ophthalmology under the direction of Sharon Freedman, MD.
-Additional faculty members include; Edward G. Buckley, MD, Mays El-Dairi, MD, Laura Enyedi, MD, Grace Prakalapakorn, MD and Federico Velez, MD.
+Additional faculty members include; Edward G. Buckley, MD, Mays El-Dairi, MD, Laura Enyedi, MD, Sara Grace, MD, Grace Prakalapakorn, MD and Federico Velez, MD.

-Requirements: Full North Carolina medical licensure (not a training license)
+Requirements: Full North Carolina medical licensure required.
+We do not accept training licenses.

 Application: The deadline for application is in the fall of the year before fellowship training is to begin and approximately two months before the fellowship match deadline.
 To apply, visit SF Match to apply.
 Two letters of reference are needed as part of the application process.
 Applications will be reviewed by the fellowship committee and, if appropriate, an interview invitation will be extended.

 We do not provide immigration sponsorship for Clinical Associates.

 For more information contact Deedra Ray at Duke Eye Center, DUMC Box 3802, Durham, NC 27710, call 919-684-2038 or email firstname.lastname@example.org.